React Quickstart

-This tutorial assumes you’re already familiar with HTML, CSS, JS, and npm.
+This tutorial assumes you’re already familiar with HTML, CSS, and JS.
 It also assumes you know what a JS framework is for.

 First, visit the React training ground repo.
 Press the green Code button and click Download ZIP.
 Unzip the file and then open it in your editor.
 Then, run this command in the terminal to install the packages listed in package.json